 Ralph Santolla: Death metal's greatest soloist

-On a typically balmy evening (Sunday, 17th December 2006, to be precise...), Floridian death metal outfit Deicide performed at the now long gone The Arena venue in Fortitude Valley, Brisbane.
-A performance from Deicide is a special even in itself, however it became something of a boon for fans of shred guitar as Ralph Santolla, the one-time guitarist for a slew of bands including Death and Iced Earth, stood stage right of Deicide’s polarising bassist and vocalist, Glenn Benton, and delivered a masterclass.
+A performance from Deicide is a special even in itself however it became something of a boon for fans of shred guitar as Ralph Santolla, the one-time guitarist for a slew of bands including Death and Iced Earth, stood stage right of Deicide’s polarising bassist and vocalist Glenn Benton, and proceeded to deliver a masterclass.

 The crowd were unruly that evening, just as they had been for Cannibal Corpse in October of that same year.
 Benton was spat on by a punter and the vulgar behaviour continued to point that Benton started skipping songs in the set.
 Moronic punters and a shortened set list be damned, this was a fine performance from the band, especially Santolla.

 I had two conversations with Santolla.
-When I left my role as an Account Executive at Australian telecommunications company, Telstra, in mid 2017, I was determined to forge a new path as a journalist and writer.
+When I left my role as an Account Executive at Australian telecommunications company Telstra in mid 2017, I was determined to forge a new path as a journalist and writer.
 Part of my journey was to reach out to favoured musicians and seek an interview.
-Santolla was a prime subject on my wish list, and he dutifully agreed to a chat after I contacted him on Facebook (the platform does have a few benefits it turns out…!)
+Santolla was a prime subject on my wish list, and he dutifully agreed to a chat after I contacted him on Facebook.

-Santolla spoke his truth, he was mindful to appropriately represent his thoughts and feelings on so many of the people he performed alongside and the career episodes.
-I had given him a commitment that I would send him an unedited transcription of our chat; a far-reaching conversation that went for over an hour.
+Santolla spoke his mind.
+He was mindful to appropriately represent his thoughts and feelings on so many of the people he performed alongside and the career episodes.
+I had given him a commitment that I would send him an unedited transcription of our chat which was a far-reaching conversation that went for over an hour.

-Fast forward a few weeks, I reached out to him to see if he had time to go through conversational threads in the transcription with a view to eventually publishing the audio.
-Santolla thought it would be a far better idea for us to chat again… and that is the audio published on my Scars and Guitars podcast series (listen here)
+Fast forward a few weeks, I reached out to him to see if he had found the time to go through conversational threads in the transcription with a view to eventually publishing the audio.
+Santolla thought it would be a far better idea for us to chat again… and that is the audio published on my Scars and Guitars podcast series.

-In the back of my mind, I like to think that the god-force that holds everything together knows how special I feel Santolla’s guitar playing is, and that I had enough merit points in the karma bank to warrant another conversation with him.
+In the back of my mind, I like to think that the God-force that holds everything together knows how special I feel Santolla’s guitar playing is and that I had enough merit points in the karma bank to warrant another conversation with him.
 Either way, it a was unique experience I must say.
-Santolla is witty... hilarious even, as he answered my prepared list of questions for a second time.
+Santolla was light hearted and funny as he answered my questions for a second time.

-At the time of writing I have interviewed over 250 artists, my conversation with Santolla will remain a favoured podcast post as it was one of the episodes where I realised I might have a shot at making this burgeoning journalism and writing enterprise more than just a hobby (A year after the conversation and at the time of writing, I am enrolled as a full time Creative Arts student at Bond University, Gold Coast)
+At the time of writing I have interviewed over 250 artists, my conversation with Santolla will remain a favoured podcast post as it was one of the episodes where I realised, I might have a shot at making this burgeoning journalism and writing enterprise more than just a hobby.
+Note- A year after the conversation and at the time of writing, I am enrolled as a full time Creative Arts student at Bond University, Gold Coast.

 Santolla should be credited with breathing new life into Deicide after the messy split with foundation guitarists and death/ thrash masters, Eric and Brian Hoffman.
 But that isn't the reason his tenure in Deicide is most noteworthy.

-Through Santolla's solos across The Stench of Redemption, one can hear slithers of Queen's brilliant guitarist, Brian May; echo's of the Flamenco master, Paco De Lucia; the influence of the great and often overlooked one time Scorpions guitarist Michael Schenker and long time replacemet, Uli John Roth; and Jazz fusion virtuoso and proto-shred icon, Allan Holdsworth.
-By my own estimation Santolla somewhat broke the mould of death and extreme metal soloing to the extent that it was re-cast through his performance across The Stench of Redemption.
+Through Santolla's solos across The Stench of Redemption, one can hear slithers of Queen's brilliant guitarist, Brian May; echoes of the flamenco master, Paco De Lucia; the influence of the great and often overlooked one time Scorpions guitarist Michael Schenker and long-time replacement, Uli John Roth; and Jazz fusion virtuoso and proto-shred icon, Allan Holdsworth.
+By my own estimation, Santolla somewhat broke the mould of death and extreme metal soloing to the extent that it was re-cast through his performance across The Stench of Redemption.

 I have made a concerted effort to purchase each Deicide and Obituary album on vinyl (he joined Obituary after he left Deicide) that Santolla is credited as a performer.
 I’m almost there and am yet to commit to looking for the vinyl edition of his lone Iced Earth appearance (power metal just isn't my thing...).
 I would dearly love a mastered copy of a live performance of Santolla in Deicide from 2006/7.
 If an eagle-eyed reader has a copy hit me up!